zammad/zammad-user-documentation/extras/ai-features.rst

 content.
 This can be a huge time saver when dealing with large tickets and/or many hand-overs between agents.

-If the feature is activated, a summary of the ticket is generated when the ticket got updated and you either open the ticket or open the summary sidebar tab of the ticket, depending on the configuration.
+If the feature is activated, summaries are generated when tickets are updated and you either open the ticket or the summary sidebar tab, depending on your administrator's configuration.
+Your admin can also set conditions that restrict which tickets display summaries.

-If there is a new summary, you can see a small pulsing indicator on the summary sidebar tab.
-This indicator is only displayed if the changes were not made by you (as you already know what the ticket is about).
+When a summary is newly generated, a small pulsing indicator appears on the summary sidebar tab.
+This indicator only shows up if changes were made by someone other than you (since you already know the updated state).

 .. figure:: /images/extras/ai/ticket-summary.png
    :alt: Screenshot shows Zammad's ticket detail view with highlighted ticket summary banner and summary sidebar